AndrioC/dollar-rate-challenge/README.md

 ## How to run this project?

+First of all, you need to install the dependecy packages, run:

+**go mod tidy**

-Run both in separate terminals and in the following order:
+Now you need to run both programs in separate terminals and in the following order:

 1. Run go run server/server.go
 2. Run go run client/client.go